When you want to rent an apartment, you need to consider all the costs involved in renting, including rent, utilities, parking, and even ‘admin fees’.

 Regardless of the lingo or exact terminology, be an informed consumer and understand what costs you owe upfront and what costs you owe on-going.

-What fees are refundable and what fees are not.
+Clarify what fees are refundable and what fees are not.